apache/qpid-interop-test/QUICKSTART.md

 yum -y install mono-devel python34-devel jsoncpp-devel nodejs-rhea qpid-proton-cpp-devel python-qpid-proton qpid-proton-cpp-devel python2-qpid-proton
 ````

 Note that at the time of release, there is no python3-qpid-proton package available for CentOS7, but this should be available soon.
+Tests should be run with
+the --exclude-shim ProtonPython3 flag to avoid errors.

 ### 2.5 Fedora 28 Docker image